 Abstract: Born in Baltimore, Maryland, Alger Hiss attended Johns Hopkins University and

 from 1934 until 1947.
-During the Cold War against Russia, in August of 1948, Whittaker Chambers, an
+During the Cold War against Russia, in August of 1948, Whittaker

-Hiss was a member of the Communist party and a spy.
+Committee (HUAC) that Alger Hiss was a member of the Communist party and a spy.

-Consequently, Hiss was indicted for perjury; the first trial resulted in a hung
+Consequently, Alger Hiss was indicted for perjury; the first trial resulted in a hung

 in five years of prison in Lewisburg, Pennsylvania.
 Many today still question the

 innocence or guilt of Alger Hiss's supposed association with the Communist Party in

 attended Baltimore City College High School, then Johns Hopkins University.
 In 1929, he